Validity of Bite Mark Evidence Challenged

 The Commission, well-respected and influential throughout the country, is the first organization of its kind to make such a recommendation, and experts expect other jurisdictions to sit up and take notice.
 Note, however, that the Commission has no authority to compel prosecutors to stop offering bite mark evidence, nor can it keep courts from accepting it.

-Consult a Miami criminal defense attorney
+Consult a Miami criminal defense lawyer

 If you have been charged with a crime, you need a top-notch defense lawyer to protect your rights.
-The Miami and Orlando criminal defense attorneys of The Baez Law Firm have a thorough understanding of forensics and the ability to do our own analysis of the forensic evidence in your case.
+The Miami and Orlando criminal defense lawyers of The Baez Law Firm have a thorough understanding of forensics and the ability to do our own analysis of the forensic evidence in your case.
 We do not accept what anyone has to say about the evidence until we have run the tests ourselves.
 For a free consultation on your case, contact The Baez Law Firm today.